Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry

-We use standard symmetry analysis~\cite{Authier2003book,PhysRevLett.119.127203} to identify all quartic asymmetric exchange terms allowed in~$D_{3h}$.
-This group contains a 3-fold rotation around the $z$-axis, a mirror symmetry with respect to the $xy$-plane, and three 2-fold rotations around axes at the angles $0$, $\pm2\pi/3$ in the $xy$-plane.
-Quartic contributions \be \sum_{ijklp}{\mathcal D_{ijklp}\cdot n_i n_j n_k\nabla_l n_p} \e to the free energy density should remain invariant under the transformation \be \mathcal D_{i'j'k'l'p'}=\sum_{ijklp}{\mathcal D_{ijklp}\cdot g_{ii'}g_{jj'}g_{kk'}g_{ll'}g_{pp'}} \e for every group element $g$.
-By applying all generators of $D_{3h}$ to Eq.~(\ref{symmetry_analysis}), we find that there are precisely seven such invariant contributions in this group, and we collect them in Table~\ref{table}.
-Surprisingly, up to boundary terms, five of them are not independent.
-In order to prove this, one should take into account the constraint $\bb n^2=1$ (see also Table~\ref{table}).
-We can choose
+Let us use the standard symmetry analysis~\cite{Authier2003book,PhysRevLett.119.127203} to identify all quartic asymmetric exchange terms allowed in~$D_{3h}$.
+This group contains a 3-fold rotation around the $z$ axis, a mirror symmetry with respect to the $xy$ plane, and three 2-fold rotations around the axes at the angles $0$, $\pm2\pi/3$ in the $xy$ plane.
+Quartic contributions \be I_{\mathcal D}=\sum_{ijklp}{\mathcal D_{ijklp}\cdot n_i n_j n_k\nabla_l n_p} \e to the free energy density should remain invariant under the transformation \be \mathcal D_{i'j'k'l'p'}=\sum_{ijklp}{\mathcal D_{ijklp}\cdot g_{ii'}g_{jj'}g_{kk'}g_{ll'}g_{pp'}} \e for every group element $g$.
+By applying all generators of $D_{3h}$ to Eq.~(\ref{symmetry_analysis}), we find that in this group there are precisely seven distinct invariant quartic contributions of the form of Eq.~(\ref{quartic_gen}).
+We collect them in Table~\ref{table}.

+Surprisingly, these invariants can be combined to form five different expressions represented by full derivatives (see also the caption of Table~\ref{table}).
+Therefore, up to boundary terms, five invariants out of seven are not independent.
+We can choose, e.\,g.,

-as the only independent invariants.
-For a 2D system, the second one can be also disregarded.
-Hence, if the effects of boundaries are negligible, we are left with a single quartic term $w_\parallel$.
+as the only independent ones.
+Moreover, in a 2D system $\nabla_z\equiv 0$, and the second term, $w_\perp$, can be also disregarded.
+Hence, if the effects of boundaries are negligible, any 2D FM with the $D_{3h}$ point group symmetry allows only a single quartic asymmetric exchange term: $w_\parallel$.
+This is in stark contrast to the situation with the quadratic contributions to the free energy density that are linear with respect to $\nabla_i n_p$.
+Roughly speaking, half of all such terms allowed by symmetry are independent of the others.